-I usually try to write at least two or three posts a week, and with Star Trek: Picard being so prominent on the blog at the moment, I’ve been trying to manage at least one non-Picard article in between my reviews and theory posts.
+I usually try to write at least two or three posts a week, and with Star Trek: Picard being so prominent on the website at the moment, I’ve been trying to manage at least one non-Picard article in between my reviews and theory posts.
 The latter has become an unexpected weekly series!
 But this week I’ve had some technical issues with my computer, and honestly it’s been so frustrating!

 I’m not a tech expert.
 I dabble in the tech world, sure, but when it comes to the details of programming and such I’m well out of my depth, and I rely on Google searches to fix problems when they arise.
 The most frustrating thing is when something absolutely should work… but it doesn’t.
 This is the situation I’ve been in this week.